top of page

 These funds also support ongoing maintenance throughout Watercolour and help build a capital reserve to finance larger-scale maintenance projects in the future.

-Residents can check the status of their repair request through the comments section on Fixflo.
-As updates are made, Trinity Estates will post progress notes or any additional information about the request in this section.
+As updates are made, Trinity Estates will post progress notes or any additional information about the request in the 'Comments' section.
 If the issue is forwarded to the board for further review or decision, residents will be kept informed about any actions taken via Trinity.

 The Watercolour Management Company is responsible for the upkeep of the canals, reedbeds and sandy paths, while Vistry manages the lakes.